Climate and Average Weather Year Round in Mykonos Greece

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.4 months, from June 23 to October 4, with an average temperature above 72°F. The day of the year with the warmest water is August 17, with an average temperature of 75°F.
+The time of year with warmer water lasts for 3.4 months, from June 23 to October 4, with an average temperature above 72°F. The month of the year in Mykonos with the warmest water is August, with an average temperature of 75°F.

-The time of year with cooler water lasts for 4.8 months, from December 9 to May 2, with an average temperature below 63°F. The day of the year with the coolest water is March 2, with an average temperature of 60°F.
+The time of year with cooler water lasts for 4.8 months, from December 9 to May 2, with an average temperature below 63°F. The month of the year in Mykonos with the coolest water is February, with an average temperature of 60°F.

 Best Time of Year to Visit